-The Americans had their force winter at Valley Forge, where 2 major developments took place: colonial soldiers were inoculated against smallpox, and renowned Prussian officer Baron Von Steuben was hired to train the army into a world-class force.
+The American army spent the winter of 1777-1778 at Valley Forge, where 2 major developments took place: colonial soldiers were inoculated against smallpox, and renowned Prussian officer Baron Von Steuben was hired to train the army into a world-class force.
 Soon after, Washington’s forces began scoring victories, culminating in the Battle of Yorktown in 1781, where the last British Army in the colonies was forced to surrender.

 In the early years, the U.S. often found itself at odds with the European powers of France and Great Britain.
 As the two powers battled one another, American ships were often targeted by both sides, a situation which escalated to the ‘War of 1812’ between the U.S. and Britain.
 Though the war ended in a draw, it started a period of U.S. isolationism when it came to global affairs.

 Antebellum period (1812-1861)

 The period leading up to the Civil War is called the ‘Antebellum’ period, from the Latin for “before the war.”
 This time is known for its 3 major periods of change: westward expansion, northern industrialization, and southern slavery.

 The northern states industrialized with the aid of a constant influx of cheap immigrant labor and cheap natural resources from the western territories.
 The construction of railroads and factories led to urbanization and widespread population growth.